Ministries to feed those who are hungry

 Ascension partners with many other service organizations to provide this event each fall.
-It is held in a shopping center near Skillman crossing with hopes to connect with families in the neighborhood.
+Fresh Food Day is held in a shopping center lot on Whitehurst Road with hopes to connect with families in the neighborhood.
 A variety of activities and offerings all focus on healthy eating and lifestyle.
 Fresh fruit and other give aways help draw many to the event.
 In 2018, over 350 adults and children attended the event!

 Our community garden offers space for members and non-members alike to grow fresh food.
 There is a nominal fee to help cover costs and gardeners commit to sharing a portion of their harvest with our Food Pantry.

-- Help plant or harvest in the garden, there is fee to have your own plot, but there are communal plots and general needs for care.
+Help plant or harvest in the garden.
+There is a fee to have your own bed, but there are communal beds and general needs for care.
 See below for an application and agreement.

-- Join members of Ascension an community during scheduled garden work days
+Join members of Ascension and the community during scheduled garden work days.

 austin Street Center partnership

 Austin Street Center is a mainstay in Dallas.
 We share in the work, along with many other area churches.
-We provide a meal and servers four times a year (usually February, May, August and November).
+Ascension provides a meal and servers four times a year (February, May, August and November).

 Cook one or more family size lasagnas